octocrew/mccs/README.md

 View [CHANGELOG.md](https://github.com/octocrew/mccs/blob/master/CHANGELOG.md) to view a history of all changes.

+View [Trello](https://trello.com/b/ZgXfkbsV/octocrew-public-minecraft-community-server) to see the current progress of changes.

 Anything with a `#` is a comment that usually indicates the default setting.

 ---